CanopySimulations/canopy-python/README.md

 cp -r gen/canopy/openapi_asyncio repo/canopy
 ```

-Note: The openapi_asyncio/rest.py file will need to be manually modified to support proxy servers after generation.
+Note: The `openapi_asyncio/rest.py` file will need to be manually modified to support proxy servers after generation.
+Note: The `openapi_asyncio/client_api.py` and `openapi/client_api.py` files will need to be manually modified to
+support numpy array serialization after generation.

 ## Documentation for OpenAPI Generated Client